Ten reasons why a SharePoint intranet is your best option

 For over twenty years now, SharePoint has remained the most popular base technology for corporate intranets.
 But with so many new technologies coming to market and offering a plethora of new features and functionalities - is SharePoint still the best option for your intranet?

-We are often asked by intranet teams and IT functions what the best base technology option for an intranet is.
-Without much hesitation we reply SharePoint or SharePoint Online.
-In our view, it offers the most flexible option for an intranet and the most value, particularly if you are using other Microsoft tools like Yammer or Teams that can be integrated into it.
-If you’re on Office 365 then a SharePoint Online intranet is pretty much a no-brainer as the licence is included.
+The best base technology option for an intranet is SharePoint or SharePoint Online.
+It offers the most flexible option for an intranet and the most value, particularly if you are using other Microsoft tools like Viva Engage or Teams that can integrate with it.
+If you’re on Microsoft 365 then a SharePoint Online intranet is pretty much a no-brainer as the licence is included.

-The various intranet awards like Nielsen Norman Group’s annual top ten intranets and the Step Two Intranet & Digital Workplace Awards also regularly feature SharePoint intranets as the winners, demonstrating the art of the possible.
+The various global intranet awards like Nielsen Norman Group’s annual top ten intranets and the Step Two Intranet & Digital Workplace Awards also regularly feature SharePoint intranets as the winners.
+These recognitions are a testament to the art of the possible with SharePoint, showcasing its capability to adapt to diverse organisational needs and push the boundaries of what an intranet can achieve.

 2 There are a great many SharePoint options

 One of the great advantages of using SharePoint (and particularly SharePoint Online) is that it opens up a huge variety of options for your intranet.
-Although you can now deliver an intranet out of the box (i.e. using just pure SharePoint), there is a now very mature market of SharePoint intranet-in-a-box products that work alongside SharePoint to provide additional site templates, page layouts, ready built web parts, stronger governance and additional capabilities, allowing you to deliver exceptional intranets within weeks.
-These turnkey intranet products are highly effective, good value and fully leverage the power of SharePoint to deliver the kind of modern intranet that complex enterprises demand.
+Although you can now deliver an intranet out of the box (i.e. using just pure SharePoint), there is a now very mature market of SharePoint intranet-in-a-box products that work alongside SharePoint.

-At Content Formula, we have recently introduced our own intranet product Lightspeed Modules.
-Lightspeed Modules adds custom web parts to your intranet, effectively extending the value of SharePoint, and filling many of the gaps in branding, design and functionality.
+The right in-a-box software allows you to deliver an exceptional intranet within weeks.
+For example, Content Formula’s own intranet product Lightspeed365 adds multiple new web parts to your intranet, effectively extending the value of SharePoint, and filling many of the gaps in branding, design and functionality.

-Because Lightspeed Modules provides a complete set of web parts to support a SharePoint Online intranet, it can prove to be highly cost effective, because it reduces the need to purchase a more expensive “in-a-box” intranet solution.
+Because Lightspeed365 provides a complete set of web parts to support a SharePoint Online intranet, it can prove to be highly cost effective, because it reduces the need to purchase a more expensive “in-a-box” intranet solution.

-In our view Lightspeed Modules is the best product on the market and one that we highly recommend.
+In our view Lightspeed365 is the best product on the market and one that we highly recommend.
 But the good news for intranet teams is they have a great number of choices.

-3 Integration with Office 365 and other Microsoft tools
+3 Integration with Microsoft 365 and other Microsoft tools

 A major draw of SharePoint is the ability to integrate with other Microsoft tools, increasingly without any help from developers.
-Integrating Yammer feeds, lists of Teams spaces and OneDrive documents is straightforward and can often be done by content editors without needing to fall back on developers.
+Integrating Viva Engage feeds, lists of Teams spaces and OneDrive documents is straightforward and can often be done by content editors without needing to fall back on developers.
 There are also exciting opportunities to weave process improvement (using Power Automate, for example) and reporting (Power BI) into your intranet too.
-It also works the other way too so you can integrate the intranet experience, for example into Teams.
+It also works the other way, so you can integrate the intranet experience into popular applications like Teams.

 4 Flexible, scalable, customisable